Martyn Thompson: Style

 According to his website, his work “contains a strong documentary element, drawing the viewer into a scene in a way that raises intriguing and often enigmatic questions about what has just happened.
 Though his pictures are clearly shaped by an acute sense of visual history, they retain a strong contemporary identity.
 His images have been described as embodying the essence of tactile realism, while at the same time they possess a painterly quality.”

 Martyn Thompson is described by Catharine Lumby of Graphis Publishing as specializing in “subtle variations in color and is capable of achieving visual balance in an apparently random composition.”

 Career

 Some of Martyn Thompson's editorial clients include Vanity Fair, Men's Vogue, British Vogue, W Magazine, House & Garden, Gourmet, Travel + Leisure, City Magazine, and The New York Times Magazine, among others.

 His advertising clients include Tiffany & Co., Gucci, Ralph Lauren, Hermès, American Express, Sony, Grey Goose, Cole Haan, Estee Lauder, and MAC Cosmetics.

-Martyn Thompson is one of the founders of “the Tree” - a multi disciplinary art collective in New York City.
+Martyn Thompson is one of the founders of “” - a multi disciplinary art collective in New York City.